arian/MooResize/README.md

 MooResize
 ===============

-MooResize adds three handles to your any DOM Element.
+	MooResize adds three handles to any image or other DOM Element.
 With these handles, you can resize your element on a easy way.
-Using this class is easy with the onStart, onResize and onComplete events.
+It has three events, onStart, onResize and onComplete so it is very flexible too.
 Also it is very easy to set a ratio by the setRatio method.

 ![Screenshot](http://github.com/arian/MooResize/raw/master/screenshot.png)